Step 1) Secure Name & Obtain Application Form

 Use the NH Business Entity Search page as well as the TESS System through the U.S. Patent & Trademark Office to see if there are any conflicts.
 If not, the next step is to obtain a copy of the New Hampshire DBA registration form.

-The next step is to filling out the form online (or you can print it out, in which case you’ll need to write legibly), then be sure to get an official copy for your records.
-Be sure you understand each line and make every entry correct.
+The next step is filling out the form online (or you can print it out, in which case you'll need to write legibly), then be sure to get an official copy for your records.
 The following information is required when filing a ‘doing business as’ in New Hampshire form:

 Once the form is filled out, double and triple-check that all information is correct, then have the registration form notarized.